 Prior to acceptance into the OTA program, applicants must demonstrate competence for college level coursework for reading, mathematics, and writing.
 This can be met by one of the following:

-- Results of ACT, SAT or COMPASS assessment scores
+- Results of ACT, SAT or Accuplacer and Aleks assessment scores

 - Completion of all prescribed developmental coursework.